Champagne Louis Roederer - Brut Premier

 See all reviews from this customer

-A well-made wine that deserves its good reputation, and it's a bargain to have found it at such a good price.
-This brand has more accomplished products, but I'll leave those to those who are wealthier than me.
-I'm satisfied with this one.
+A well-made wine that lives up to its good reputation, and it's a real bargain to have found it at such a great price.
+This brand has more refined wines, but I'll leave those to those who are better off than I am.
+I'm happy with this one.

 See all reviews from this customer